-At the start of the academic year, each student will be issued with a new ARCK Record.
+At the start of each half term, students will be issued with a new ARCK Record.

 Not only is the ARCK Record central to promoting good organisational skills for students, but it is also central to the implementation of the PA2L system and as it is the main tool of communication between home and school.
 For these reasons, it is imperative that students have their ARCK Record with them each day.